-- Visiting the sick. - Smiling at our fellow believers and saying salām to them. - Picking up litter. - · Teaching others. - Extending or forgiving a debtor to whom we have lent money. - Offering your time, experience, skills and influence for the sake of Allah.
+- · Visiting the sick. - Smiling at our fellow believers and saying salām to them. - · Picking up litter. - · Teaching others. - Forgiving a debtor to whom we have lent money or extending the repayment time. - Offering your time, experience, skills and influence for the sake of Allah.